Andrew Yang Pushes For Decriminalization Of Opiates And Marijuana, Points To Portugal’s Drug Policy

 Back in April, Yang announced that he would pardon everyone who is jailed for a “low-level, non-violent marijuana offense” on April 20, 2021.
 He also said he would “high five” every pardoned American “on their way out of jail.”

-Yang is currently tied in sixth place with Beto O’Rourke, both of whom have 3 percent support.
+Yang is currently tied in sixth place with Beto O’Rourke, both of whom have three percent support.
 He is set to appear in the October debate, although it’s unclear if he will qualify for the next round.

 The 44-year old serial entrepreneur made headlines during the last debate when he announced he was giving 10 families $12,000 per year to mirror his campaign’s signature proposal — a universal basic income (UBI) of $1,000 per month for every American over the age of 18.